ujjwal-stha/amazon-clone/README.md

 # Install dependencies

-- For Front-end
+- For Front-end:
   npm install

-- For Back-End
+- For Back-End:
   cd ./functions
   npm install

 # Run app

-- For Front-End
+- For Front-End:
   npm run start

--For Back-End
+- For Back-End:
   firebase emulators:start

-# Stripe Payment SetUp
+# Stripe Payment Setup

 - Create stripe Test API keys and modify the Publishable key in the stripePromise variable in the App.js file, as well as the Secret key in the stripe variable in./functions/index.js.